drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/05 15:29_ To a first approximation, `some` in positive statements, and `any` only in negative statements, conditional clauses and questions.

 _01/05 15:28_ To a first approximation, `some` in positive statements, and `any` only in negative statements and questions.